-Non-comedogenic foundation vs oil free foundation: Which is best for oily and acne-prone skin?
+Non-comedogenic foundation vs oil-free foundation: which is best for oily and acne-prone skin?

-Non-comedogenic foundations and oil free foundation might sound like the same thing, but there’s a big difference to look out for...
+They might sound like the same thing, but there’s a big difference to look out for...

 Non-comedogenic foundation and oil-free formulas are all too familiar for those of us plagued with oily or acne-prone skin.
 For us, foundation shopping isn’t as simple as picking the one with the prettiest bottle.
 But with a whole round-up of the best oil-free and best non-comedogenic foundations now available to us all at the click of a button, it’s a lot easier to choose what’s right for our own skin.